 So, as you think about helping your baby with congestion, you may wonder what to use—a warm mist or a cool mist humidifier.
 Well, in this case, just use a warm mist humidifier.
 I have done it several times, and there has been no harm whatsoever.

-A warm mist humidifier will not only add some moisture into the air making it “silkier” and more breathable, but it will also make the air in the room warmer.
+A warm mist humidifier will not only add some moisture to the air making it “silkier” and more breathable, but it will also make the air in the room warmer.

 Please note that a humidifier is not a form of medication.
 In addition, be careful about adding cold remedies to the humidifier.

-When the baby shows dry skin and lips
+d) When the baby shows dry skin and lips

 One of the indications that the air in your baby’s room is too dry is when the baby has dry skin.
 It should be easy to tell dry skin by the touch of your hands.

-Check the baby’s lips too.
-Do they appear parched, or just too dry?
+Check the baby’s lips, too.
+Do they appear parched or just too dry?
 Well, that could be an indication of many things.
 The main culprits could be dehydration or dry air in the room, and most likely, it is the latter.

 Because of the sensitivity of the baby’s skin, red patches form on the skin.
 The lips may also appear chapped and dry to the touch.
 If you see some redness on the skin of your baby, it may be time to turn the humidifier on.

-When you see the paint in the room cracking
+e) When you see the paint in the room cracking

 Cracking paint is one of the symptoms of dry air in a room.
 However, paint can take a long time to start cracking, so this may not be a very reliable indication.

 You may refer to my article on indications of dry indoor air.
 Generally, if the air in your house feels dry, it is the same in the baby’s nursery, so it is time to turn on the humidifier.

-Now that you know when to use humidifier for baby, it is time to get one if you already do not have it.
+Now that you know when to use a humidifier for your baby, it is time to get one if you already do not have it.
 There are so many options on the online marketplaces.